 How to get to the Prince Islands

 There are several companies that operate routes from Istanbul to the Islands.
 We took the ferry of Dentur Avrasya from the Kabataş pier: you can check their timetable and prices here.
-Another company is Şehir Hatları, more info on routes and prices is here.
+Another company is Şehir Hatları, they take Istanbulkart and cash.
+More info on routes and prices is here.

 How to get around the Prince Islands